HEASARC/heasarc-tutorials/tutorials/data_access/data_access.md

 s3_uris = Observations.get_cloud_uris(filtered)
 ```

+Let's take the first file to view.

 ```python
 print(s3_uris[0])
 ```

-We have the information we need to derive the S3 URI for the PANSTARRS file we find has Crab Nebula within the field of view.
+We have the S3 information for a PANSTARRS file including the Crab Nebula in the field of view.

 ```python
 hdul1 = fits.open(s3_uris[0],use_fsspec=True,fsspec_kwargs={"anon" : True})